Ph.D. Texas A & M University

 I am a biochemist who teaches general chemistry, beginning and advanced biochemistry, and biophysical chemistry.
 I studied at The Ohio State University and Texas A&M University, and was a postdoctoral fellow at Duke University.

 My research interests include protein structure and stability, thermodynamic and kinetic analysis of protein conformational changes, and protein conformational diseases.
-I am one of the faculty advisors for the Biochemistry Concentration, and I serve on the committee that advises the Center for Interdisciplinary Studies.
+I am one of the faculty advisers for the Biochemistry Interdisciplinary Minor, and I serve on the committee that advises the Center for Interdisciplinary Studies.

 Since arriving at Davidson, I have teamed with many students to engage in laboratory research, and am actively seeking further research experiences with students as well as reaching out externally for collaborations and funding.
 I have published articles in such journals as Biochemistry, Proceedings of the National Academy of Sciences, Biophysical Journal, Journal of Molecular Biology, Nature Structural Biology, and Protein Science, and I regularly peer review articles for biochemical journals and grant proposals for funding organizations like the National Science Foundation.